CVH-Lernfabrik/serverless_plc/AWS_Greengrass/README.md

         Lambda container on the RPI isn't able to be initialized without the above mentioned module.
 To fix this, add

-            cgroup_memory=1
+            cgroup_enable=memory

         before

             elevator=deadline

-        in /boot/cmdline.txt (this was recently changed from
+        in /boot/cmdline.txt (this was intertemporarily changed to

-            cgroup_enable=memory,
+            cgroup_memory=1,

-        so if you are using an older version of Raspbian, that might be the command to go with).
+        so depending on the version of Raspbian you are using, that might be the command to go with).

     -   Optional: To be able to host AWS Lambda functions written in Node.js 6.10